RecipesApp2022/RecipesApp-Glosary/README.md

 01  | What is React?
 02  | What are the major features of React?
 03  | What is JSX?
-04  | Content Cell
+04  | How to create components in React?
-05  | Content Cell
+05  | When to use a Class Component over a Function Component?
-06  | Content Cell
+06  | What is the difference between HTML and React event handling?
 07  | Content Cell
 08  | Content Cell
 09  | Content Cell